Xanet2004/zalduaxa.net/README.md

 │   │   │   └─ videos/
 │   │   ├─ components/
 │   │   ├─ pages/
+│   │   │   ├─ Home/            # Portfolio + presentation
+│   │   │   ├─ projects/        # Dinamically add projects / drawings / recipes pages using id or maybe names
+│   │   │   ├─ drawings/        # Dinamically generating pages.
+(Reads the information and builds the page using a template if that page doesnt exist)
+│   │   │   ├─ recipes/
+│   │   │   └─ agenda/
 │   │   ├─ hooks/
 │   │   ├─ services/
 │   │   └─ utils/